The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Introduction

 Here, we investigate whether varying $R_{\rm Low}$ can reduce the variability of the $230$\,GHz flux of the theoretical models of Sgr~A*.
 The motivation for varying $R_{\rm Low}$ can be understood in two ways.
 First, it is the only parameter that has not been studied in-depth before, and it is natural to investigate, with a wider parameter space, if it has any effect on $M_{\Delta T}$.
-Second, we can consider the functional form of Equation \ref{eqn:fraction}, which is visualized in Figure~\ref{fig:rhighrlow}.
-We find that $R$ undergoes a sharp transition around $\beta = 10^{-1}$ and $10^{1}$.
+Second, we can consider the functional form of Equation~\ref{eqn:fraction}, which is visualized in Figure~\ref{fig:rhighrlow}.
+We find that $R$ undergoes a sharp transition around $\beta = 10^{-1}$ and $10^{1}$, for $\beta_{\rm Crit} = 1$ and $R_{\rm High} = 160$.
 Given that the major contributions to the electromagnetic emissions at $230$\,GHz are mostly plasma located near the horizon \citep{dexter2020parameter}, where $\beta$ has a similar order of magnitude, a slight fluctuation in $\beta$ could lead to a drastic change in $R$, and thus $T_{e}$, potentially inducing high variability in the electromagnetic emission.
 By varying $R_{\rm Low}$, one can narrow the gap between $R_{\rm High}$ and $R_{\rm Low}$, making $R$ less sensitive to $\beta$ around $10^{-1}$ and $10^{1}$, and potentially solving the variability problem.
-These are the reasons that motivate us to consider the variation of $R_{\rm Low}$ in the GRRT of GRMHD models for Sgr~A*.
-We note that \citet{2022ApJ...930L..16E} increased $R_{\rm Low}$ up to $10$ and found no systematic reduction in the $230$\,GHz variabilities.
+We note that \citet{2022ApJ...930L..16E} increased $R_{\rm Low}$ up to $10$ and found no systematic reduction in the $230$\,GHz variability.
 Thus, to extend their work, we will further increase $R_{\rm Low}$ to explore a wider range of parameter spaces.
-This paper is structured as follows: In Section \ref{sec:method}, we describe our methods, namely the GRMHD simulation libraries of Sgr~A*, the tools for GRRT parameter surveys, and the parameter spaces that we consider.
-In Section \ref{sec:results}, we present the results of our parameter searches, showing how $M_{\Delta T}$ changes as $R_{\rm Low}$ is increased for theoretical models of Sgr~A*.
-In fact, we find \textit{reduction} of $M_{\Delta T}$, and we will compare the reduced value with observations.
+This paper is structured as follows: In Section~\ref{sec:method}, we describe our methods, namely the GRMHD simulation libraries of Sgr~A*, the tools for GRRT parameter surveys, and the parameter spaces that we consider.
+In Section~\ref{sec:results}, we present the results of our parameter searches, showing how $M_{\Delta T}$ changes as $R_{\rm Low}$ is increased for theoretical models of Sgr~A*.
+In fact, we find a \textit{reduction} of $M_{\Delta T}$, and we will compare the reduced value with observations.
 In the same section, we will also unravel why GRMHD models of Sgr~A* are more variable than observations.
-Finally, we conclude our studies in Section \ref{sec:conclu}.
+Finally, we conclude our studies in Section~\ref{sec:conclu}.